The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

 Different atmospheric conditions could affect the performance of the beam reconstruction algorithm.
-To study this, we run simulations for a center pixel in the \SI{93}{\giga\hertz} frequency band.
-The weather parameters that we vary in our simulations are the PWV and wind speed along both north/south and west/east directions.
+During the chosen observation period, we expect the weather conditions to vary to some extent.
+Generally speaking, there are a variety of parameters driving the atmospheric behavior.
+From these parameters, the amount of Precipitable Water Vapor (PWV) has the strongest impact on the atmospheric emission \citep[see e.g.,][]{D_nner_2012, Errard_2015}.

-As expected, PWV highly impacts the atmospheric transmission (see Figure 1 of \cite{Errard_2015}).
+The impact of PWV on atmospheric transmission can be seen in Figure 1 of \cite{Errard_2015}.
 We define the transmission at some frequency, $\nu$, as the ratio $\mathcal{T}(\nu) \equiv I(\nu)/I_{0}(\nu)$ of the radiation received by the detector, $I(\nu)$, and the radiation above the atmosphere, $I_{0}(\nu)$.
 A high PWV value implies a low transmission $\mathcal{T}(\nu)$ which can be defined as the negative exponent of the airmass, $m(\SI{90}{\degree} - \mathrm{el})$, times some standard value of the optical depth, $\tau_{0}$, measured at the zenith \citep{Errard_2015}:

 where $\mathrm{el}$ is the elevation.
 The airmass is, in turn, computed as a function of the zenith angle (see Equation (2) of the same paper).
 This relationship holds at high elevations if we model the atmosphere as a parallel planar slab; in this case, $m(\SI{90}{\degree} - \mathrm{el}) \approx 1/\sin(\mathrm{el})$.
 The atmospheric transmission contributes to the total loading, $\mathcal{E}(\nu)$, as follows \citep{Errard_2015}: